ryanyick0201/CSCI3100-MiniTwitter/readme.txt

             1) console.log("receive msg from client:" + data['message']);
             2) emit the msg obj to the room
             3) write the chat to the database, using data['message'] and the userIdPair obtained when joinRoom
-            4) fetch chatted user and emit 'chattedUser' (see below)
+            4) fetch chatted users of the sender and receiver of that event and emit 'chattedUser' to each of the user

         From server to client:
         sent with data obj